-What critics tell about the Shiller P/E multiple or CAPE ratio?
+What do critics tell about the Shiller P/E multiple or CAPE ratio?

 Several criticisms are available on the use of the Shiller P/E or CAPE ratio that investors should be aware of:

-- Financial reporting frameworks over time changes with the advancement of time.
+- Financial reporting frameworks over time change with the advancement of time.

 - P/E ratios are higher today in part because interest rates are on a 40-year downtrend that pushes down the cost of debt.
 At lower interest rates of the deposit schemes in banks, stocks become attractive to the investors.

-- The first rule of economics is price is a function of supply and demand.
-Demand and supply of equities in DSE follows dramatic changes over time.
+- The first rule of economics is the price is a function of supply and demand.
+Demand and supply of equities in DSE follow dramatic changes over time.
 For example, over the past ten years, market demand has substantially increased due to the increases in the number of individual investors and the amount of money invested in mutual funds, hedge funds, ETFs, insurance companies, and sovereign funds.
-However, supply of stocks has seen slower rate of increase as the number new companies issuing stocks have relatively slowly progressed.
+However, the supply of stocks has seen a slower rate of increase as the number of new companies issuing stocks has relatively slowly progressed.